- How I Used Pokémon to Battle Student Boredom - July 12, 2022

 The Cure for All Ages

-Unless actual zombies rise from the grave, technology isn’t going anywhere.
+Unless actual zombies rise from the grave, but technology isn’t going anywhere.
 We must accept this fact and learn how to socialize with it, not just through it.
 The best thing we can do is find an appropriate balance when we incorporate it into our curriculum.

 Observe its use in your own classroom.
 Refine it.
 Explore the possibilities.

 Other than being the primary source of instruction and coursework, consider how it can be used as a supplementary tool.
-Students can have their devices at the ready to research, take notes, and much more, all while actively involving themselves in the class with the teacher and their peers.
+Students can have their devices ready to research, take notes, and much more, all while actively involving themselves in the class with the teacher and their peers.

 Technology needs to be more than the modern-day worksheet.
 The number of ways students can be creative with technology is endless.
 Let them prove that to you.